Amet13/ODYSSEY/Documentation/CLI.md

 The workflow file is already included in the repository.
 It will automatically:

 - Download the latest CLI from releases.
-- Run reservations using your export token.
+- Run reservations using your export token with `--hide` flag for privacy.
 - Upload logs for debugging.

 **Refer to `.github/workflows/scheduled-reservations.yml` pipeline** for the complete automation setup.

+> **💡 Privacy Tip:** The workflow uses the `--hide` flag to protect sensitive information in public logs while still allowing you to track reservation status.

 ## 🔒 Security